jaehyunpark-atom/John-is-me/README.md

-Hi my name is JaeHyun Park.
+Hi my name is Jaehyun Park.
 Nice to meet you!
-I will be a developer.
 See you soon world!